finarly/Notes/In_progress/jinga.md

-# Jinga, Macros, and Packages
+# Jinja

-## What is Jinga?
+## What is Jinja?

-dbt is powered by SQL (for data transformations), yaml (configuring, documentating, and testing data transformation), and jinga (templating and lineage).
+dbt is powered by SQL (for data transformations), yaml (configuring, documentating, and testing data transformation), and Jinja (templating and lineage).

-Jinga is a python based templating language that boosts up your SQL functionality.
+Jinja is a python based templating language that boosts up your SQL functionality.
 It uses two types of syntaxes.

 ```
 {% for i range (10) %}

     My favourite number is {{ i }}

 {% endfor %}}
 ```

-"{%" means some operation is happening in the jinga context "{{" means we're pulling something out of the jinga context
+"{% ... %}" means some operation is happening in the Jinja context "{{ ... }}" means we're pulling something out of the Jinja context

 An example is what emails use to fill names of recipients.

 This is seen in the ref function:

 > {{ ref('stg_orders') }}

+## Jinja basics

 ### Setting variables